Executive Vice Provost and Dean, College of Health Solutions, Arizona State University

 Additionally, he has served on numerous committees for the American Association for the Study of Liver Diseases as well as the American Liver Foundation.
 He was also involved with the Indian Health Service in southern Arizona.

-Dr. Lindor received a bachelor's degree in chemistry from the University of Minnesota and a medical degree from Mayo Medical School.
+Dr. Lindor received a bachelor's degree in chemistry from the University of Minnesota and a medical degree from Mayo Clinic School of Medicine.
 He completed his residency in internal medicine at Bowman Gray School of Medicine at Wake Forest University.

 Aug.
 08, 2013